anadeem717/anadeem717/README.md

 - Currently: BS - Computer Science Student at University of Illinois Chicago (UIC)

 ## 🖥️ Currently learning...
-- Embedded Systems with Arduino
-- F#, Go
-- Java, JavaFX, JUnit
+- Ray tracing fundamentals
+- Firmware engineering basics

 ## ⬆ What I'm up to
 - 🔨 I'm currently developing a IoT water leak detector using Arduino.
 The system will be able to detect a leak and notify the user's phone as well as deploy an alarm.